LeeAnnEditor/o365hq/blog/Email-Triggered Processes with Power Automate.md

 that use more than two connections and contain conditional logic.
-The *Internal Sales Associate Screen* workflow is an example of this, allowing you to screen candidates for internal positions and then auto-respond to those candidates, while also posting to Microsoft Teams.
+The *Internal Sales Associate Screen* workflow is an example of this, allowing you to screen candidates for internal positions and then auto-respond to those candidates while also posting to Microsoft Teams.
 In the On New *Internal Resume Submission* step, you can see how new messages are being filtered for a specific text string in the subject.